graded-type-theory/graded-type-theory/README.lagda.md

 theorems, etc. in the paper, along with some discussion of differences between the paper and the code.

+Note that if HTML has been generated from this file in a suitable way using @agda --html@, then names in import statements below should be linked to the corresponding definitions.

 ### 2: A Type Theory with First-Class Universe Levels

 #### 2.1: Syntax